web2solutions/MAP-API/README.md

 In this way, we need to install perlbrew to be able to have and manage multiple Perl distributions installed on the server

+note:

+	The following tutorial is considering your are logged as root

 ## Environment deploy